sjp38/helloworld_linux_kernel_module/README.md

 Prepare
 -------

-Get the source code that is used for your current running system.
+Get the linux kernel source code that is used for your current running system.
 After that, move to the directory and do `$ make modules_preapre`.

 Build